savant777/Anomaly-Detection/README.md

 - Simulates realtime polling by returning one sensor row at a time
 - Adds lightweight rule-based anomaly detection
 - Returns anomaly status, anomaly score, and machine health score with sensor rows

+## Frontend Dashboard

+The frontend currently uses mock data only.
+It does not connect to the backend API yet.

+Dashboard sections:

+- Header with project title and short description
+- Summary cards
+- Current sensor readings
+- Sensor trend charts
+- Recent anomaly alerts

+The trend charts are built with Recharts and cover:

+- Air temperature
+- Process temperature
+- Rotational speed
+- Torque
+- Tool wear

 ## Backend API